-Dr Martina Jelocnik is an Early Career Research Fellow at the University of the Sunshine Coast’s Centre for Animal Health Innovation.
-In June 2016, she has been awarded PhD in Microbiology from the University of the Sunshine Coast.
+Dr Martina Jelocnik is an Early Career Research Fellow at USC.
+In June 2016, she has been awarded PhD in Microbiology from USC.
 Her research is focused on investigating the genetic diversity, molecular epidemiology and phylogenomics of chlamydial infections in livestock and wildlife, with particular interest in zoonotic events caused by chlamydial pathogens.
+In 2018, Dr. Jelocnik has been awarded a highly competitive ARC DECRA fellowship, with research to focus on epidemiology of chlamydial infections in birds and horses, and development of innovative diagnostic methods.

 - Jelocnik M et al., 2017.
 Multi locus sequence typing identifies an avian-like Chlamydia psittaci strain involved in equine placentitis and associated with subsequent human psittacosis.
 Emerging Microbes and Infection 6:e7.